Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Introduction

 \bigbreak

-The present paper is a follow-up to the paper \cite{burtea1} by Burtea, Crin-Barat and Tan where the authors justified the pressure-relaxation limit for the viscous version of System \eqref{BN} to System \eqref{K} in the context of vanishing viscosity.
-In \cite{burtea1}, the smallness condition on initial data for the global well-posedness result depends on $\min\{\tau, \frac{1}{\tau}\}$ due to the overdamping phenomenon and therefore does not allow to further investigate the limit when $\tau\to0$.
+The present paper is a follow-up to the paper \cite{burtea1} by Burtea, Crin-Barat and Tan where the authors justified the pressure-relaxation limit for the viscous version of System \eqref{BN} to System \eqref{K}.
+In \cite{burtea1}, the smallness condition on initial data employed to justify their global well-posedness result depends on $\min\{\tau, \frac{1}{\tau}\}$ (due to the overdamping phenomenon that will be explained below) and therefore does not allow to further investigate the limit when $\tau\to0$. \medbreak \textit{The main results of this article are the quantitative justification of the pressure-relaxation limit from System \eqref{BN} to System \eqref{K} as $\var\rightarrow0$ uniformly in $\tau$ and the time-relaxation limit from System \eqref{Keta} to System \eqref{PM}} as $\tau\rightarrow0$.
+Consequently, a new two-phase flow system in porous media \eqref{PM} is rigorously derived from Systems \eqref{Keta} and \eqref{BNvar}, which implies that Kapila and Baer-Nunziato systems considered in our paper can be viewed, for $\varepsilon$ and $\tau $ small enough, as hyperbolic approximations of \eqref{PM}. \smallbreak